-I am currently a post-doctoral researcher at the Social Mind Center, at the Department of Cognitive Science, Central European University.
+I am a philosopher of science, currently a post-doctoral researcher at the Social Mind Center, at the Department of Cognitive Science, Central European University.
 I am also affiliated with the Department of Philosophy and the Social Studies Program at the CEU.

 I hold a PhD in the philosophy of science from the Université de Montréal (2013), under the supervision of Frédéric Bouchard.
 My dissertation concerned the use of analogical reasoning as a means to transfer theories and explanatory frameworks between scientific disciplines, using as a case study the analogy between genetic inheritance and social learning.